1cornerstone/1cornerstone/Readme.md

-### My name is Akintunde Israel Segun, Mobile App developer, I was given birth to on 24th sept 1996,i graduated from  Ladoke Akintola University of Technology 2021, am also a citizen of Nigeria.
+### My name is Akintunde Israel Segun,Mobile App developer with solid experience in end-to-end Infrastructure with a strong ability to assess needs, define requirements, develop value-added solutions and execute technical solutions that streamline and improve operational efficiency

 ## What I love doing: